 MODERN PROGRAMS GEARED TOWARD THE NEEDS OF THE 21ST CENTURY DESIGNER AND ILLUSTRATOR

-Is a digital arts or graphic design degree worth it?
+Is a digital arts degree worth it?

 Yes, and at SFUAD, our Digital Arts program is what industry professionals call “the program they wish they had.”
 Start honing your creative skills from the first day of class, while also learning the ins and outs of the industry, participating in professional opportunities, and creating a dynamic portfolio – our internships are required, so industry experience is a guarantee!